timothy sykes logo

 Written by Timothy Sykes

-Learning how to trade options on TD Ameritrade will change in 2023… September 2023 is the proposed date for when all TD Ameritrade accounts will be transitioned to Schwab’s platform.
+Learning how to trade options on TD Ameritrade changed in 2023… Now all TD Ameritrade accounts have transferred over to megabroker Schwab, as the final stage in their 2020 merger.

-I think TD Ameritrade is a great online broker for trading options, but you might think differently.
-Read on to dive deeper into TD Ameritrade’s features and decide whether it’s right for you.
+I think Schwab is a great online broker for trading options, but you might think differently.
+Read on to dive deeper into Schwab’s features and decide whether it’s right for you.

 © Millionaire Media, LLC

-You actually have multiple platform choices when trading options on TD Ameritrade.
-You can use TD Ameritrade’s web trading platform.
+You actually have multiple platform choices when trading options on Schwab.
+You can use Schwab’s more straightforward mobile or web trading platforms.
 You can also use its more powerful desktop platform thinkorswim.

 Thinkorswim is geared more toward experienced option traders.
 It has multiple advanced features.
 These features help you monitor stocks, perform technical analysis, and plan trades.